 Healthcare is facing a battle for integrity right now.
 More and more people seem to be becoming disillusioned with the care they are receiving, and conspiracy theories over everything from illnesses to whether or not to vaccinate children seem to be running rife.

 The Healthcare field needs great leaders who will uphold the integrity of the field.
 Ensure that physicians and nurses (including critical care nurse positions) are still seen as first and foremost there to help.
 Leaders should set the ‘moral tone’ for the hospital or other setting in which they find themselves and always act with integrity.
+This includes understanding the importance of addressing concerns about locum tenens staffing, which can help maintain high standards of care by providing qualified professionals to fill critical roles when there are staffing shortages, ultimately supporting the mission of healthcare providers.

 To Facilitate Communication at All Levels